 It really depends on the kind of trip you’re looking to do.
-If you’re looking to unwind, you can pack as little as a swimsuit, beach towel and your favourite novel.
+If you’re looking to unwind, you can pack as little as a swimsuit, beach towel and your favorite novel.
 If you’re planning on taking on Rinjani (Indonesia’s highest volcano) or trekking in the eastern islands, you’ll need your hiking boots and plenty of breathable layers.
 Whatever kind of trip you’re planning, you’ll need your camera – with some of the most breathtaking landscapes in South East Asia, you won’t want to leave home without one.

 4. What’s the best time of year to visit?

 As a rule, we like to say that anytime between April and October is best, as this is when you’re likely to miss the rain.
 But if you’re looking to escape the crowds, it’s best not to visit between mid-June and mid-September as this is when the crowds really flock to the archipelago.

 5. What’s the ideal length of time to get the most of out the country?

 We always recommend 2.5 weeks if you really want to get under the skin of the country and fit in, Java, Bali, Lombok and the Komodo Islands.
 Having said that, a week is also a great amount of time if you’re simply looking to luxuriate in Bali and the Gili Islands.